Connect with a certified trainer for free

 Non-operative treatment

-• Using a splint for five days to a week to immobilize your elbow at a 90-degree angle
+• Immobilization: Wearing a splint for five days to a week keeps the elbow at a 90-degree angle, allowing the ligament to rest and heal.

 Try these exercises to help address your condition: